Prince William to visit Palestinian Territories, Israel

 Israeli Prime Minister Benjamin Netanyahu said the British royal's trip would be "a historic visit" to his country.

-William, officially the Duke of Cambridge, is the eldest son of Charles, the Prince of Wales, and the late Princess Diana.
+If William is able to sidestep such controversy, Jobson suggested the royal tour could be a welcome distraction for Britons in the uncertain climate surrounding their country's departure from the EU.

-He is second in line to the throne and last January announced he would give up his job as an air ambulance pilot to concentrate on his royal duties and spend more time with his family.
+"There are clearly lots of diversionary tactics around... and of course this is a pretty big story which deflects from other things going on," he said.

-William and his wife Kate are expecting their third child in April and the family, with young Prince George and his sister Princess Charlotte already boosting the popularity of the British royals.
+William and his wife Kate have boosted the popularity of British royals in recent years, helped by young Prince George and his sister Princess Charlotte, and the couple are expecting their third child in April.